-- We work directly with homeless individuals - our homeless outreach team - CLASP - conducts daily outreach on the streets of Beverly Hills and at weekly hot meal programs offered by the local faith community.
+- We work directly with homeless individuals - Beverly Hills Outreach Team (BHOT) - conducts daily outreach on the streets of Beverly Hills and at weekly hot meal programs offered by the local faith community.

-- We engage community stakeholders - the Beverly Hills Homeless Collaboration made up of the Human Services Division, CLASP, city representatives including: attorney's office, parking, police, fire.
+- We engage community stakeholders - the Beverly Hills Homeless Collaboration made up of the Human Services Division, BHOT, city representatives including: attorney's office, parking, police, fire.